aws-neuron/aws-neuron-samples/torch-neuronx/README.md

-# PyTorch Neuron Samples for AWS Trainium
+# PyTorch Neuron (torch-neuronx) Samples for AWS Trn1

 This directory contains sample PyTorch Neuron training scripts that can be run on [AWS Trainium](https://aws.amazon.com/machine-learning/trainium/) (trn1 instances).